jlundan/journeys-api/README.md

 Please note:
 * You should not expect the response object properties to be in the same order as in the proprietary API
 * You should expect the response array items to be in the same order as in the proprietary API, unless otherwise noted
 * You should not expect the response page sizes to match the proprietary API.
-We aim to return all items in one page, however the paging information is maintained for backwards compatibility.
+We aim to return all items in one page, however the paging information is maintained for backwards compatibility